SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 = Webmaster Verification =
 Easily verify your site with search engines.
 Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the corresponding fields in the Integrations tab.
 The plugin handles the rest, adding the meta tags to your site's header, so you never have to worry about them being removed during a theme update.

-== Installation ==

-= From the WordPress Plugin Directory File =
-1. Log in to your WordPress Admin Dashboard.
-2. Navigate to **Plugins > Add Plugin** in the left-hand menu.
-3. Search for the plugin: **Search Appearance Toolkit (SEO 44)**.
-4. Install the plugin: Once you locate the [correct plugin](https://wordpress.org/plugins/search-appearance-toolkit-seo-44/), click the **"Install Now"** button next to it.
-5. Activate the plugin: After the installation is complete, click the **"Activate Plugin"** button that appears.

-= From a Zip File =
-1. Download a copy of the plugin, available in the WordPress Plugin Directory [Search Appearance Toolkit SEO 44](https://wordpress.org/plugins/search-appearance-toolkit-seo-44/) webpage.
-2. Upload the **search-appearance-toolkit-seo-44** folder to the `/wp-content/plugins/` directory
-3. Activate the plugin through the **Plugins** menu in WordPress.
-4. Navigate to **Settings -> SEO 44** to configure the plugin.

 == Frequently Asked Questions ==